core-interaction/core-interaction.github.io/topic/responsive/index.md

 You can also be less specific about your width/height and instead use `orientation`—like when you rotate your phone.
-This uses the wonderfully tenacious names/values of `portrait` or `landscape`.
+The queries use the wonderfully tenacious names/values of `portrait` or `landscape`.

 *Everything was a painting before it was a photograph or a [web page](/topic/everything).*

-{% include figure.html src='/example/media-orientation/demo' %}
+{% include figure.html src='/example/media-orientation/demo' caption='Drag the divider to make the example narrower.' height='31rem' %}

-Drag that divider!